 The Affordable Care Act (ACA) created PCORI to help patients, clinicians, payers and the public make informed health decisions by advancing comparative effectiveness research.
 PCORI's research is to be funded, in part, by fees paid by either health insurers or sponsors of self-insured health plans.
-These fees are widely known as PCORI fees.

 Health insurers and self-insured plan sponsors are required to report and pay PCORI fees annually using IRS Form 720 (Quarterly Federal Excise Tax Return).
-The report and fees are due on July 31 with respect to the plan year that ended during the preceding calendar year.
-For instance, for calendar year plans, the fee that is due July 31, 2019, applies to the plan year that ended December 31, 2018.
+The report and fees are due on the July 31 following the end of the plan year that ended during the preceding calendar year.